Qihuiwang3/JID-4121-LMCFilm/README.md

 ### Overview

-In this initial release, we focused on developing key features for the **Admin Portal**.
-This portal allows Admins to interact with the system by edit film equipment, create classcode, and view students for class projects.
-Also, we fixed some issue in Student protal such as create login system, and local storage.
+In this initial release, we focused on developing key features for the **Admin Portal**.This portal allows Admins to interact with the system by editing film equipment, create class code, and view students for those who has signed up to use this website.
+Also, we fixed some issues in **Student protal** such as create a login system, and local storage.

 #### New Features

-- For this release, Admins can now create a class code, select a class section, add or remove necessary equipment and view students class deatil.
+- For this release, Admins can now create a class code, select a class section, add or remove equipment in the database and view students class deatil.
-- For this release, We Update UI in Student site.
+- For this release, We Update UI in Student portal.

 #### Bug Fixes

-- Fixed students info cannot be created.
+- Fixed students info cannot be passing in.
 - Fixed the some edge cases for cart api.
-- fixed some UI issue
+- fixed some UI issues.

 #### Known Issues
 - Barcodes need to be properly generated and stored in the database.
 - The email sender system needs to verify successful payment before sending confirmation emails.
-- I a students have multiple class, the Admin cannot view this student's class.
+- If a student has multiple class, the Admin cannot view all the classes registered by this student.

 # How to build